Uterine fibroids: Symptoms, diagnosis, and prevention

 Most people will not notice their presence – for some, however, these small tumors can bring varying degrees of complication or discomfort.
 Here are some of the most common symptoms of fibroids:

-High blood pressure: Individuals diagnosed with fibroids are at risk of high blood pressure (hypertension) and heart disease.
+Individuals diagnosed with fibroids are at risk of high blood pressure (hypertension) and heart disease.

-Other symptoms: Lower back pain, painful intercourse, frequent urination, constipation or incontinence, and anemia.
+People with fibroids can experience mild to severe symptoms.
+Lower back pain, painful intercourse, frequent urination, constipation or incontinence, and anemia.
 In addition, some women report feeling fibroids externally.
 They can sometimes appear as firm masses near the center of the pelvis.

 Potential risks & complications